cedenoc181/Majesticpips-server/README.md

 Node server.js

-The server will be running on http://localhost:3001/scrape.
+The server will be running on http://localhost:5006/scrape.

+live server is on https://majesticpips-heroku-server-b132defce748.herokuapp.com/scrape

 Usage